MadhuVanthiSankarGanesh/irish_transport_ai/deploy/aws/README.md

 # AWS Deployment Guide

-This project is now structured around a single supported runtime:
+This project is structured around a split AWS runtime:

+- an app instance running:
   - `dashboard/chat.py` for the user-facing app
   - `src/mcp_server.py` for tool execution
+- a routing instance running:
   - `otp` as the transit router
   - `graphhopper` as the walking router

-For an interview demo, the cleanest AWS setup is a single EC2 instance running Docker Compose.
+For an interview demo, the cleanest AWS setup is two EC2 instances:

+- `1` app EC2 instance for Streamlit + MCP
+- `1` routing EC2 instance for OTP + GraphHopper

 ## Recommended AWS Shape

-- 1 EC2 instance
+- app instance:
   - Docker Engine + Compose plugin
-- Security group open for:
+  - security group open for `8501` to the browser
-  - `8501` Streamlit app
+  - `8765` for MCP only if you need external access; otherwise keep it internal-only
+- routing instance:
+  - Docker Engine + Compose plugin
-  - `8080` OTP
+  - security group open for `8080` from the app instance
-  - `8989` GraphHopper
+  - security group open for `8989` from the app instance
-  - `8990` GraphHopper admin, optional
+  - `8990` GraphHopper admin only if you explicitly need it

-  - `8765` MCP, optional internal-only
+If both instances are in the same VPC, prefer private IP communication from the app instance to the routing instance.

 ## Files Used